 Interchangeable heads are NOT all the same.
 This section of our website walks through the differences and why those differences truly matter.

 One method cuts the head from a wrench and welds it onto a plug or stay.
 A two-piece head that was welded together is fast to make and the cost of creating that head can be relatively inexpensive.

 We are not saying that the two-piece welded heads are bad and should not be used because that is not true.
 What is true is that with the cut and weld approach comes a number of questions that must be asked to determine if this approach is right for you:

 If you are considering buying welded heads you should get very satisfactory answers to the questions listed above before purchasing them.
 There is no universal standard for rating cut and weld heads.
-Each company creates their own.
+Each company creates its own.

 One-piece heads have both a proof and fatigue rating that tells you how much stress those heads can take.